-In the 3-Phase Load Out-of-Balance Threshold field, type a value from 0 to 100%, and click Apply.
+In the 3-Phase Load Out-of-Bounds Threshold field, enter a value from 0 to 100% and click Apply.

 Setting the 3-phase load out-of-balance alerting:

 This setting enables/disables the sending of an alert when the current on the lines of a 3-phase system are past a pre-set threshold (percentage) and are out-of-balance between the three phases of power.